confluentinc/cp-docker-images/docs/quickstart.rst

   With this command, we're referencing the container name we want to see the logs for.
 To list all containers (running or failed), you can always run ``docker ps -a``.
 This is especially useful when running in detached mode.

-  When you output the logs for Zookeeper, you should see the following message at the end of the log output:
+  When you output the logs for ZooKeeper, you should see the following message at the end of the log output:

   ::

     [2016-07-24 05:15:35,453] INFO binding to port 0.0.0.0/0.0.0.0:32181 (org.apache.zookeeper.server.NIOServerCnxnFactory)

-  Note that the message shows the Zookeeper service listening at the port we passed in as ``ZOOKEEPER_CLIENT_PORT`` above.
+  Note that the message shows the ZooKeeper service listening at the port we passed in as ``ZOOKEEPER_CLIENT_PORT`` above.

   If the service is not running, the log messages should provide details to help you identify the problem.
 Some common errors include:

 		* Network port already in use.
-In that case, you'll see a message indicating that the Zookeeper service could not bind to the selcted port.
+In that case, you'll see a message indicating that the ZooKeeper service could not bind to the selcted port.
 Simply change to an open port or identify (and stop) the Docker container that has a service using that port.
 		* Insufficient resources.
 In rare occasions, you may see memory allocation or other low-level failures at startup.
 This will only happen if you dramatically overload the capacity of your Docker host.

 Kafka